pirsch-analytics/blog/maglr.md

 slug = "maglr-pirsch-integration"
-title = "How Maglr Created a Custom Pirsch Integration" date = 2022-12-09 summary = "We interviewed Berry van Elk about his Pirsch integration into Maglr." image = "maglr.png"
+title = "Case Study: How Maglr.com Integrated Pirsch Analytics" date = 2022-12-09
+summary = "We interviewed Berry van Elk about his Pirsch integration into Maglr as a replacement for Google Analytics." image = "maglr.png"

 [author]